CloudLabs-MOC/AI-102-AIEngineer/Instructions/04-use-a-container.md

       ```

 ## Task 2: Use the container

+In this task, you will learn how to use the deployed Text Analytics container to send data for processing and retrieve insights such as sentiment scores and detected entities.

 1. In Visual Studio Code, in the **04-containers** folder, open **rest-test.cmd** and edit the **curl** command it contains (shown below), replacing *&lt;your_ACI_IP_address_or_FQDN&gt;* with the IP address or FQDN for your container.